Arceveti/SM64-v2/README.md

 - Vertical quicksand support (Wiseguy) *
 - Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] (Arceveti)*
 - Extra segment2 characters/glyphs: `Red Coin, Blue Coin, Silver Coin, Minus Symbol` (Arceveti) *
+- Configurable amount of segments for Chain Chomp, Pokey & Wiggler (Arceveti) *
+- LLL Fire Bars use oBehParams2ndByte to determine their length (Arceveti)

 **HUD/Gameplay QoL:**
 - Slightly modified version of Reonu Cam 3 (Reonu, Arceveti) *